 Foods That Might Help With RA continued...

-- Processed food.
-There's some evidence that saturated fats in processed foods – like packaged snacks and baked goods, lunch meats, and boxed meal mixes -- could increase inflammation.
+You may want to cut back on highly processed foods like packaged snacks, baked goods, and lunch meats.
+Some research shows that the saturated fat in them raises inflammation.
 It’s not clear that these foods affect RA symptoms.
-But cutting back on them is a good idea for your general health, so it's worth trying.
+But cutting back on them may be good for you in general, so it's worth trying.

-- Less alcohol.
-Remember that if you take medications for RA (like methotrexate) you need to cut back on alcohol.
+Also, you may need to cut back on alcohol if you take medications for RA (like methotrexate).
 Some people can have one or two drinks a week at most.
+Ask your doctor what’s OK for you.

 Eating more of some of these healthy foods -- and cutting back on the unhealthy ones -- is a good idea.
 One way to do it is to follow the Mediterranean diet.
 It's rich in fruits, vegetables, olive oil, and fish and other lean proteins.
 One study found that people who stuck to the diet for a few months had more energy and fewer RA symptoms.